renswilderom/renswilderom.github.io/python/_posts/2021-11-19-How to get started with Python.md

 <img src="/assets/img/blog/installer.png" alt="installer" width="400" style="padding-top: 15px;"/>
 </p>

 The standard installer (as shown above) is a 64-bit Windows installer.
 You can also select other operating systems.
-If you have Windows, and you are not sure whether you have a 64 or 32-bit system, then go on your machine to ```This PC```, give it a right mouse click, choose ```Proporties```, and there you find the information under ```System type```.
+If you have Windows, and you are not sure whether you have a 64 or 32-bit system, then go on your machine to **This PC**, give it a right mouse click, choose **Proporties**, and there you find the information under **System type**.

 Once you downloaded the installer, follow the recommended installation options.

-### 2. Open a Jupyter notebook
+### 2. Open a blank Jupyter Notebook

-If things went well, and you work on a Windows computer, then you should be able to open a blank Jupyter Notebook through the menu ```Start```, ```Anaconda3 (32/64-bit)```, and then click on ```Jupyter Notebooks (anaconda3)```.
+If things went well, and you work on a Windows computer, then you should be able to open a blank Jupyter Notebook through the menu **Start**, **Anaconda3 (32/64-bit)**, and then click on **Jupyter Notebooks (anaconda3)**.
 This will automatically open a brower or new browser tab with an empty Notebook.

 If things did not go well, then you may check out the [Anaconda Troubleshooting](https://docs.anaconda.com/anaconda/user-guide/troubleshooting/){:target="_blank"} page, or consult Google for a solution for the problem.

 Jupyter Notebooks are a data scientists' favorite.
 You write and run your programs/code snippets from a "Notebook" in your browser.
 It consists of code cells, which, if you like, directly show the output of a command.
-For instance, we have a dataframe ```df``` (see the screen shot below) in which we like to limit the observations to those occurring before 1953.
+For instance, we have a dataframe "df" (see the screen shot below) in which we like to limit the observations to those occurring before 1953.
 In one of the code cells, we type ```df = df[df['year'] <= 1952]``` and then inspect the transformed dataframe by calling again ```df```.
 Since the results become directly visible, you can easily assess whether the code works as intended.
 It makes programming a bit more intuitive.

 <p align="center">
 <img src="/assets/img/blog/Screenshot_1.png" alt="jupyter" width="400" style="padding-top: 15px;"/>